boltlabs-inc/zkchannels-spec/tezos/5-tezos-escrowagent.md

   - [Reclaim funding](#reclaim-funding)

 ## Tezos background
+A _Tezos operation_ is a set of instructions that transforms the state (or _context_) of the blockchain.
+An operation has exactly one _source account_ (the account that pays for the execution of the instructions and inclusion in the blockchain) and exactly one _destination account_ (the account that receives a transfer of funds).

+After creating (or _forging_) an operation, the operation must be signed by the private key that corresponds to the specified source account.
+A signed operation is then _injected_ by a Tezos node (i.e., propagated to the gossip network) for subsequent inclusion in a block.
+Inclusion in a block does not guarantee success of the given operation.

+An operation may be either independent or part of a larger _operation group_ (i.e., a set of operations that have been authorized by a single signature).
+Operations may be in the same operation group either because they have been created as a batch by the source account, or because an operation called on a contract that creates one or more operations.
+The operations within a given operation group have a defined order of execution and are applied to the blockchain atomically; that is, all such operations succeed or fail together.
+The tezos node stores an _operation status_ for each operation that indicates whether the operation is applied to the blockchain or not.

-Every Tezos operation has only one source and one destination, and the operation must be signed by the private key that corresponds to the source account.
-There are two kinds of operations used in zkChannels, origination for originating the contract, and transaction for funding and calling the various entrypoints of the contract.
+There are two kinds of operations used in zkChannels, _origination_ operations for originating the channel's smart contract, and _transaction_ operations for funding and calling the various entrypoints of the contract.

 ### Operation structure

 Below is an example of an unsigned Tezos operation.
 The signature on this operation is created by serializing the operation and signing it with the private key associated with the `source` address.
 For detailed description of how Tezos operations get serialized and signed see [this post](https://www.ocamlpro.com/2018/11/21/an-introduction-to-tezos-rpcs-signing-operations/).